OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

 +++
-title = "Well Trajectories"
+title = "Well Paths"
 published = true
 weight = 20
 +++

 ![]({{< relref "" >}}images/3d-main-window/ResInsight_WellPathWithSimulationWell.png)

-ResInsight can import Well trajectories from simple Ascii files.
+ResInsight can import well paths from simple Ascii files.
-In addition, ResInsight is able to retrieve Well Trajectories from an Equinor internal web service.
+In addition, ResInsight is able to retrieve well paths from an Equinor internal web service.

 ResInsight also supports creation of your own user-defined well paths.
 See [Create Well Paths]({{< relref "createnewwellpaths" >}})

-## Ascii Well Trajectories
+## Ascii Well Paths

-The command **File -> Import -> Well Data -> Import Well Paths From File** will read the well paths in the selected file, and create one entry for each trajectory under the {{< image-in-text src="images/3d-main-window/WellCollection.png" >}} **Wells** item in the **Project Tree**.
+The command **File -> Import -> Well Data -> Import Well Paths From File** will read the well paths in the selected file, and create one entry for each well path under the {{< image-in-text src="images/3d-main-window/WellCollection.png" >}} **Wells** item in the **Project Tree**.

 The supported ASCII format is quite flexible but the main requirements are: